djeada/Vtk-Examples/notes/07_performance_optimization_and_parallelism.md

-## Performance Optimization and Parallelism in VTK
+## Performance Optimization and Parallelism

 In VTK, there are several techniques to optimize performance and leverage parallelism for your visualization applications.
 Here are some of them: